Share This Article

 April 16, 2026

-Moon Chae Won announced on April 15 that she will marry her non celebrity partner in June 2026, sharing the news herself in a handwritten letter to fans while her agency also confirmed the wedding plans.
-According to Soompi's report on her fan letter and Blitzway Entertainment's statement carried by multiple Korean outlets, the ceremony will be held privately with family and close relatives.
+Moon Chae-won announced on April 15 that she will marry her non-celebrity partner in June 2026, sharing the news herself in a handwritten letter to fans while her agency also confirmed the wedding plans.
+According to the handwritten letter posted through her official social account and Blitzway Entertainment's same-day statement, the ceremony will be held privately with family and close relatives.
 That is the kind of announcement K-drama fans do not see coming, especially from an actor who has kept her private life tightly guarded for years.
 The bigger reason this lands so hard is simple.
-Moon Chae Won is not just any familiar screen face.
+Moon Chae-won is not just any familiar screen face.
 She is one of the defining emotional anchors of modern melodrama and thriller television, with projects on tvN and streaming platforms like Viki helping turn her into a global K-drama constant.

-Moon Chae Won said she wanted to tell fans directly because they had supported her warmly since debut, and the wording gave the update a more intimate tone than the usual agency-first marriage news cycle.
-As reported by Sports Khan, she wrote that she felt nervous about building and nurturing a family but even more excited about what comes next.
-Blitzway Entertainment confirmed the same-day timeline and added, according to StarNews Korea, that the groom is a non celebrity and the wedding will stay private out of respect for both families.
+Moon Chae-won said she wanted to tell fans directly because they had supported her warmly since debut, and the wording gave the update a more intimate tone than the usual agency-first marriage news cycle, according to the letter she shared on April 15.
+In her handwritten letter, she wrote that she felt nervous about building and nurturing a family but even more excited about what comes next.
+Blitzway Entertainment confirmed the same-day timeline and said the groom is a non-celebrity and the wedding will stay private out of respect for both families.
+The agency also made clear that no further personal details would be disclosed before the ceremony.
 That last point matters.
 Korean celebrity wedding coverage can spiral fast, so locking the event down early feels like a deliberate move to keep the attention on the milestone instead of the speculation machine.

-Moon Chae Won did not outsource the emotional core of this announcement.
+Moon Chae-won did not outsource the emotional core of this announcement, according to the handwritten letter she released herself.
 She put it in her own handwriting, and that choice instantly gave the story more weight than a routine press release.
-According to Soompi's translation of the letter, she said she had wanted to share the news directly with the people who had followed her since debut, then added that she planned to continue her activities in a more diverse way going forward.
+In the letter posted to her official account, she said she had wanted to share the news directly with the people who had followed her since debut, then added that she planned to continue her activities in a more diverse way going forward.
 That line is the real headline inside the headline.
 It tells fans this is not a quiet exit from the industry.
 It is a life update, not a retirement notice.
 Korean entertainment audiences know how often marriage news gets framed like the end of a chapter, especially for actresses.
-Moon Chae Won flipped that expectation by pairing personal warmth with a clear professional signal.
+Moon Chae-won flipped that expectation by pairing personal warmth with a clear professional signal.
 She sounded calm, intentional, and fully in control of the story.

 Why this lands hard for K-drama audiences

-Moon Chae Won has built a career on performances that feel composed on the surface and emotionally volatile underneath, which is why this announcement hit with unusual force across K-drama circles.
+Moon Chae-won has built a career on performances that feel composed on the surface and emotionally volatile underneath, which is why this announcement hit with unusual force across K-drama circles.
 She is still closely associated with titles such as Flower of Evil, and that drama remains one of the clearest examples of how effectively she can carry tension without overplaying it.
-If you need a reminder of how deeply that performance still resonates, The Fangirl Verdict's longform review is still one of the better fan-space reads on why the series stuck.
-That is also why the response around this marriage news feels less like idle celebrity chatter and more like a genuine moment for viewers who have tracked her work for years.
+Her standing in the market was built over years of trusted lead performances, not one viral moment, and that is why the marriage news feels bigger than ordinary celebrity chatter.
+According to her own handwritten letter and Blitzway Entertainment's same-day confirmation, she wanted the update to land as a direct, respectful message to longtime supporters rather than a rumor-cycle reveal.
 We are talking about an actor whose appeal has always been built on restraint, taste, and trust.
-Those qualities carry over into how she handled this reveal.
+Those qualities carried over into how she handled this announcement, which is exactly why the response felt more personal than performative across K-drama fandom.

 What happens next after the June wedding

 What comes next is probably the most reassuring part of the entire update.
-Moon Chae Won explicitly said she plans to keep working in broader ways, and that matters more than any wedding detail fans will never get to see.
-As reported by Sports Khan, she framed the marriage as the start of a family life she wants to nurture, not a reason to disappear from the screen.
+Moon Chae-won explicitly said she plans to keep working in broader ways, and that matters more than any wedding detail fans will never get to see.
+In her own letter, she framed the marriage as the start of a family life she wants to nurture, not a reason to disappear from the screen, while Blitzway Entertainment's statement confirmed that the wedding details would stay limited to protect both families.
 Blitzway Entertainment also kept the messaging tight and practical, confirming the private June ceremony while avoiding the kind of overexposed rollout that usually turns celebrity marriages into a content farm.
 That restraint feels smart.
 It protects her partner, keeps the focus on her own words, and leaves room for the next acting move to arrive on its own terms.
-In a K-drama market that still overreads every personal milestone, Moon Chae Won just delivered the cleanest possible version of this kind of news.
+In a K-drama market that still overreads every personal milestone, Moon Chae-won just delivered the cleanest possible version of this kind of news.